Stepwise functional refoundation of relational concept analysis: Conclusion

 In FCA, conceptual scaling is considered as a human-driven analysis tool: a knowledgeable person could provide attributes to be scaled for describing better the data to be analysed.
 In RCA, scaling is used as an extraction tool, with the drawback to potentially generate many attributes.
 By only extracting the least fixed point, RCA avoids generating too many of them.
 This is useful when generating a description logic TBox because all concepts are well-defined and necessary, but other contexts may benefit from exploiting other solutions.

-Beyond the minimal common acceptable lattices returned by $\underline{RCA}$ and the most detailed ones that $\overline{RCA}$ returns, algorithms may be developed for returning all acceptable solutions \cite{atencia2021b}.
-However, our work does not provide an ``efficient'' way to obtain all elements of this set.
+Beyond the minimal common acceptable lattices returned by $\underline{\mathrm{RCA}}$ and the most detailed ones that $\overline{\mathrm{RCA}}$ returns, algorithms may be developed for returning all acceptable solutions \cite{atencia2021b}.
 The characterisation of the structure of the space of acceptable solutions aims at contributing to this goal.
+However, our work does not provide an `efficient' way to obtain all elements of this set.
+The characterisation of the structure of the space of acceptable solutions aims at contributing to this goal.

 This work also opens perspectives for helping users to identify the acceptable solution that they prefer.
-Beyond generating all solutions, which may not be a convenient way to work, another option is to offer users the opportunity to guide the navigation among them.
-The structure of admissible solutions and the associated functions may be fruitfully exploited in order to help users finding an acceptable solution featuring the concepts and attributes they want and not unnecessary ones.
+Beyond generating all solutions, another option is to offer users the opportunity to guide the navigation among them.
+The structure of admissible solutions and the associated functions may be fruitfully exploited in order to help users finding an acceptable solution featuring the concepts and attributes that they want and not unnecessary ones.

+An anonymous reviewer remarked that variations of RCA, such as those based on AOC-posets \cite{dolques2013a}, may receive the same treatment.
+This is a perspective worth pursuing, that may lead to generalise the results presented here.

 Finally, the position of relational concept analysis with respect to formal concept analysis and Galois connections would be worth investigating.
 On the one hand, this work shows that, contrary to other extensions that use scaling to encode a problem within FCA, RCA cannot be encoded in FCA.
 Indeed, RCA admits various fixed points contrary to FCA.
-RCA is not just a product or sequence of FCA, but relations between contexts introduce constraints between them leading to the possibility of alternative fixed points.
+RCA is not just the application of a product or sequence of FCA, but relations between contexts introduce constraints between them leading to the possibility of alternative fixed points.
 Hence, an encoding would not be direct, so that it provides RCA solutions directly.
 On the other hand, other generalisations of FCA get closer to general Galois connections by extending the structure of attributes.
 The open question is whether RCA is another instance of a Galois connection extending FCA or if these two need a common generalisation.